-2. Reporting and payment of excise taxes, surcharges, and fees - first sold.
+2. Reporting and payment of excise taxes - first sold.

 Each Colorado licensed wholesaler or manufacturer shall, in addition to filing form DR 0445, also complete and file each month with the Department of Revenue form DR 0442.
 Form DR 0442 shall be filed on or before the 20th of the month succeeding the month reported.
-Payment of excise taxes, surcharges, and fees due shall accompany the filing of form DR 0442.
+Payment of excise taxes due shall accompany the filing of form DR 0442.

-3. Reporting and payment of excise taxes, surcharges, and fees - upon manufacture or receipt.
+3. Reporting and payment of excise tax - upon manufacture or receipt.